open-telemetry/opentelemetry.io/content/en/blog/2022/k8s-otel-expose/index.md

 3. HTTP Basic Authentication

 This article focuses on **HTTP Basic Authentication** for simplicity.
-It is intended to show how a secure setup can be operated without key management or further thrid party services.
+It is intended to show how a secure setup can be operated without key management or further third party services.

 For more information about TLS configuration I would like to refer to the article